 The student meets on a regular basis with a tutor to discuss essays and readings dealing with particular problems posed by the tutor.
 Finally, the student sits for a comprehensive examination, both written and oral, administered by a committee composed of the department and one person outside the department.
-Normally, at least one-quarter of the student's final semester is given over to preparation for these examinations.
+Normally, at least onequarter of the student's final semester is given over to preparation for these examinations.
 One reexamination may be permitted within the calendar year.
 Students will be graded on the examination as having passed, failed, or passed with honors in the major.
 Approved students may register for up to four courses per semester under the tutorial rubric.

-The Self-Developed Interdisciplinary Major Students, after completion of three semesters of study at Dickinson (2nd semester Sophomore year), who believe their academic goals cannot be met by the current 22 disciplinary and 20 interdisciplinary majors, 8 stand-alone minors, 3 certificates and use of electives, may make a proposal for a self-developed major.
+The Self-Developed Interdisciplinary Major Students, after completion of one semester of study at Dickinson (2nd semester of first year), who believe their academic goals cannot be met by the current 22 disciplinary and 20 interdisciplinary majors, 8 stand-alone minors, 3 certificates and use of electives, may make a proposal for a self-developed major.

-A proposal for a self-developed major must be
+A proposal for a self-developed major must be:

-- 1)in a recognized field of learning;

-- 2)relevant to the liberal arts; and
+- 1) in a coherent area of study; - 2) relevant to the liberal arts; and

-- 3)not substantially addressed by any one academic program at the college.
+3) not substantially addressed by any existing programmatic options at the college.